MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tenant-rename.md

 It's now possible to change the SharePoint domain name for your organization in Microsoft 365.
 For example, if the name of your organization changes from "Contoso" to "Fabrikam," you can change `contoso.sharepoint.com` to `fabrikam.sharepoint.com`.

 > [!IMPORTANT]
-> - This feature is only available for customers that have been accepted into the Private Preview program.
-If you would like to do so, you can [nominate yourself into the Private Preview](https://aka.ms/SPOTenantRenameNomination).
-Note that the nomination does not necessarily mean that you will be accepted.
-We review these on a case-by-case basis and will only be in contact if you are accepted.
+> - This feature is available only for customers who have been accepted into the Private Preview program.
+[Request to join the Private Preview](https://aka.ms/SPOTenantRenameNomination).
+Note that submitting a nomination does not guarantee acceptance into the program.
+We review the nominations on a case-by-case basis and will contact you if you're accepted.
-> - This feature is not available for organizations that have set up a multi-geo.
+> - This feature is not available for organizations that have set up multi-geo.

 > [!NOTE]
 > This change affects only SharePoint and OneDrive URLs.
 It doesn't impact email addresses.
 For info about changing a site address, for example, from `https://contoso.sharepoint.com/sites/sample1` to  `https://contoso.sharepoint.com/sites/sample2`, see [Change a site address](change-site-address.md).